mattrussell2/gradescope-autograder/README.md

 # Notes
 1) If you are not part of the Tufts community, or don't want to use the CI/CD pipeline described below, please see the 'global' repo branch; this is a more general variant that anyone can use without Tufts infrastructure.
 2) Before beginning, you will need access to the **`course-repos`** group under the tufts eecs gitlab instance.
-If you don't have access to this group, email `mrussell at cs dot tufts dot edu` and he'll add you.
-If you have never logged into `gitlab.cs.tufts.edu` before, please do so; login with `LDAP` using your Tufts eecs `utln` and password.
+If you don't have access to this group, email your eecs `utln` to `mrussell at cs dot tufts dot edu` and he'll add you.
+If you have never logged into `gitlab.cs.tufts.edu` before, login with `LDAP` using your Tufts eecs `utln` and password.
 You will need to do this prior to sending him the email.

-# Tufts Course Setup
+# Introduction
 Although Tufts provides a great set of tools for faculty, developing and maintaining course infrastructure is nevertheless quite a challenge.
-This repository leverages a CI/CD framework, along with a custom autograding platform, to make life ez-pz for you.
+This repository leverages a CI/CD framework, along with a custom autograding platform, to make life as straightforward as possible for you.

-## CI/CD Overview
-The essential infrastructure component here here is a gitlab CI/CD pipeline which `automagically` performs up to three tasks every time you push changes to the repo.
+The organizing principle of the process here is that everything is centered around the course `git` respository.
+This repository will be the place where you interact with files, and will be  connected to a `runner` which runs a preconfigured `CI/CD` pipeline on the halligan servers.
+This way, every time you push code to the repo, up to three tasks will happen automatically
-1) Update course files and (file permissions!) on the halligan server.
+1) Course files and (file permissions!) will be updated on the halligan server.
-2) Build a gradescope autograding docker container that will work for all the assignments in your course.
+2) A gradescope autograding docker container that will work for all the assignments in your course will be rebuilt if necessecary.
-3) Create reference solution outputs for any given assignment.
+3) Reference solution outputs for any given assignment will be created if needed.

-## Create Your Autograding Git Repo
+# Create Your Autograding Git Repo
 In a web browser, navigate to `https://gitlab.cs.tufts.edu/course-repos`.
 If your course is not listed under the available groups, please create a new one for your course.
-If you'd like to make a further subgroup, feel free, but that's up to you.
+If you'd like to make a further subgroup, feel free to do so.
 After making your group/subgroups, navigate to the one you'll use and select the `New Project` button; pick `Create a blank project`.
 Choose a slug that reflects both your course and the term.
 We suggest 'COURSENUM-TERM', for instance: `cs15-2023s`. **Don't** initialize with a README.
 Great!
-Now, in your terminal clone this repo to get the relevant files.
+Now, in your terminal
 ```
-git clone git@gitlab.cs.tufts.edu:mrussell/gradescope-autograding
+git clone git@gitlab.cs.tufts.edu:mrussell/gradescope-autograder
 mv gradescope-autograding WHATEVER_FOLDER_YOU_WANT
 cd WHATEVER_FOLDER_YOU_WANT
 rm -rf .git